 - An employee may donate up to thirty (30) days to any one recipient.
 Only whole days may be donated.
 Thirty (30) days of donation to any one recipient is a lifetime maximum to the recipient.

 - The donor must have remaining to his/her credit at least 20 days of accrued sick leave if donating sick leave and at least 12 days of accrued vacation leave if donating vacation leave.

-- The donor must not solicit or accept anything of value in exchange for the donation.
+- The donor must not solicit or accept anything of value or accept any benefit in exchange for the donation.

-- Medical verification from a physician or other licensed health care provider concerning the nature and anticipated duration of the health condition or injury must be submitted by the employee or family representative.
+- Medical verification from a physician or other licensed health care provider concerning the nature and anticipated duration of the health condition or injury or the need to be absent from work for 60 days or more must be submitted by the employee or family representative.
 Decisions regarding eligibility will be made on a case-by-case basis by Human Resources and will confirm to State guidelines as provided in NJAC 4A:6-1.22.